What is Debt-to-Income Ratio? (And How to Calculate It)

 - Create and stick to a budget.
 If you don’t already have one, create a personal monthly budget and stick to it.
 If you already have a budget, consider increasing your monthly debt payments and decreasing your overall spending to pay down your existing debt faster.

 - Check your DTI ratio regularly.
-Make a note to recalculate your debt-to-income ratio on the same date every month.
+Make a note to recalculate your debt-to-income ratio on the same day every month.
 Note any changes, record your progress, and use it for motivation.

 Debt-to-income ratio is an important measurement used in the loan application and approval process.
 Understanding what it is, and what you can do to improve it, may help enhance your overall financial health and increase your ability to secure a future loan.